nathannieg/hiringcoders-challenge1-blackfriday/README.md

 ### What I learned

-This was my first project, so everything was did was a relevant learning experience.
+This was my first project, so everything I did was a relevant learning experience.

 ### Continued development